The Ph.D. Program

 - At least 56 units of credit (14 4-unit courses) must be fulfilled by graduate-level courses (500-,600-,700-, or 800-level) taken for a letter grade.

-- 8 units of credit may be fulfilled by other courses (e.g. Research Workshop, Directed study, Professional Development, other pass/no pass graduate courses, or lower-level courses.
+- 8 units of credit may be fulfilled by other courses (e.g. Research Workshop, Directed study, Professional Development, and Dissertation Workshop).

-- The Research Workshop must be taken in Years 2 and 3.
+- The Research Workshop counts for two credits and must be taken in Years 2 or 3 for two semesters.
 Students are strongly encouraged to continue taking this course in subsequent years so long as they are in the program and living in the Boston area.

-- Three methodology courses must be taken, and are suggested for Year 1:
+- Three methodology courses must be taken, and are suggested for Year 1.
+Options for completing this requirement include:

 - PO 841: Quantitative Research Methods